-Whilst I’ve always been a fan of the BBC Young Musician Competition (formerly Young Musician of the Year), I hadn’t previously had the opportunity to attend any of it.
+Whilst I’ve always been a fan of the BBC Young Musician Competition, I hadn’t previously had the opportunity to attend any of it.
 So when invited to the 2014 final, I took the plunge.
 The BBC Young Musician has been in existence for over thirty-six years and during this period it has routinely identified the next generation of outstanding players.
 Amongst its alumni are Freddy Kempf, Emma Johnson, Michael Collins, Alison Balsom, Nicholas Daniel, Natalie Clein and Nicola Benedetti.
 This year’s competition has provided compelling viewing, and over the past few weeks the BBC has broadcast all the semi-final rounds.
 More than 450 young musicians applied to participate and auditions were held last Summer all around the UK.
 Over the past few months, this large number of entrants was reduced to three finalists.

 The final stage was held in Edinburgh at The Usher Hall on Sunday and was essentially a celebration of young talent.
 Presented by writer and broadcaster Clemency Burton-Hill, trumpeter Alison Balsom and guitarist Miloš, the hall was brimming with an enthusiastic, yet attentive audience.
 I enjoyed observing the whole recording and broadcasting process, organised effortlessly by the BBC, and especially useful were the large screens placed above the stage (really to aid the TV set-up) which afforded plenty of close-up viewing.